SherG/skeleventy2/site/blog/how-to-prepare-for-new-hamsphire-winters.md

 Find a good source — like the town clerk — who can tell you where you can find quality firewood.

 I use (and can vouch for) <a href="https://treehuggerfarms.com/" target="blank">Treehugger Farms</a> in Westmoreland, Cheshire County.

+Oliver Wendell Holmes said it best: "Knowledge and timber shouldn't be used until they are seasoned."

-You can buy seasoned, semi-seasoned, or kiln-dried wood (my favorite).
+At Treehugger Farms, you can buy seasoned, semi-seasoned, or kiln-dried wood (my favorite).

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto,w_auto,q_auto/v1579383396/ruralnh/donna-treehuggers-westmoreland-nh_elzj3m.png" alt="treehuggers westmoreland nh"/><p><em>Treehuggers, in southwestern New Hampshire, is a great source for firewood.
 If you're a transplanted city slicker, don't hestitate to ask owners Jon and Donna Clark (pictured above) for fire-building tips.</em></p><hr>